-- Cats prefer the softest texture they can find, so if your cat is going outside the litterbox (and your veterinarian has ruled out a medical issue), try a clumping litter.
+- Cats prefer the softest texture they can find, so if your cat is going outside the litterbox (and your veterinarian has ruled out a medical issue), try a granular, clumping litter.
 (Click here for more info on litterbox avoidance.)

 - Pelleted litters do not clump.

 - If litter tracking is a problem, CatsRule makes a great litter mat that really pulls the stuff out from between their toes (Target carries a similar product).
 It’s too fragile for direct vacuuming, so be careful when cleaning.